 Perhaps more than any other sport, baseball has some strange things happen.
 Players have all-time meltdowns.
 Fans snag home run balls with a baby in tow.
 Broadcasters say stupid things.
 Yet, what happened to this MLB umpire is on a completely new level of its own.

-In the bottom of the ninth inning at Guaranteed Rate Field, with the New York Yankees about to seal a 7-3 road victory over the Chicago White Sox in the Windy City, second-base umpire Bruce Dreckman had to pause the game because there was a moth in his ear.
+In the bottom of the ninth inning at Guaranteed Rate Field in a Yankees-White Sox game during the 2018 season, with the New York Yankees about to seal a 7-3 road victory over the Chicago White Sox in the Windy City, second-base umpire Bruce Dreckman had to pause the game because there was a moth in his ear.

 You cannot make this up.
 The flying insect was alive, in his ear, and it needed to come out immediately.